TheOlajide/Acme-Superstore/README.md

 A clear understanding of the drivers behind sales and profit performance—particularly the strength of the Small-Business segment and the profitability of Office Supplies—will ensure that future decisions are data-driven and focused on sustainable growth.

 The following should be noted;
-1. There are some six all-time poor performing products, they amount to a loss of $12 458, reducing overall profit by -5.56%.
+1. There are six all-time poor performing products and they amount to a loss of $12 458, reducing overall profit by -5.56%.

 These products are listed below and should be paid special attention;
 Pens and art supplies, Bookcases, envelopes, scissors, rulers and trimmers, rubber band, tables